 The ANSI Z87.1-2010 (U.S Civilian Standard) standard is what is deemed safe for civilian use, but if you look hard enough you can find military-grade glasses for the same or similar price.
 If you can get more protection, why not take it?

 While shielding your eyes from projectiles and dust is the first priority, there are other things from which you need to protect your eyes.
 Probably the most important of these is the sun.

 If you’re out hunting, you need to shield your eyes from harmful UV rays that can degrade eye function over time.
 There are some certifications, such as the ISO 12312-2 standard, to highlight the best, but very few manufacturers use this.
 Simply look for glasses that provide full UV ray protection and you should be all set.

-A somewhat obvious thing to look for, it is important to make sure your eyes are fully covered by your glasses.
+A somewhat obvious thing to look for, it is important to make sure your glasses fully cover your eyes.
 The best shooting glasses will wrap around your eyes to protect them from projectiles from every direction.
 Some glasses, in an effort to be more stylish, might slack in this category.
-This put your eyes in unnecessary danger, and these glasses should be avoided at all costs.
+This put your eyes in unnecessary danger.
+Avoid these glasses at all costs.